Why analyze types of power and authority and explore the political process in the United States?

 Hosni Mubarak had been the President of Egypt for nearly thirty years when massive public uprisings caused him to step down in 2011.
-Gaining the presidency in 1981 after President Anwar Sadat was assassinated, Mubarak had maintained his regime through a series of “monopoly” elections in which he was the only candidate.
-Popular unrest first drew significant notice in 2004, and by early 2011, thousands of Egyptians had begun protesting political oppression through demonstrations in the streets of several Egyptian cities, including the capital city of Cairo.
+Gaining the presidency in 1981 when President Anwar Sadat was assassinated, Mubarak had maintained his regime through a series of “monopoly” elections in which he was the only candidate.
+Popular unrest first drew significant notice in 2004, and by early 2011 thousands of Egyptians had begun protesting political oppression through demonstrations in the streets of several Egyptian cities, including the capital city of Cairo.
 There was sporadic violence between demonstrators and the military, but eventually Mubarak resigned and left the country.
 Within a year, a free, multi-candidate election was held in Egypt.